antmicro/ros2-gui-node/README.md

 `GuiNode` offers the following set of implemented `RosData` objects:

-* `RosPublisherData` - publishes data to a ROS2 topic and saves the last published data.
+* `RosPublisherData` - publishes data to a ROS 2 topic and saves the last published data.
-* `RosSubscriberData` - subscribes to a ROS2 topic and provides the last received data.
+* `RosSubscriberData` - subscribes to a ROS 2 topic and provides the last received data.
 * `RosServiceServerData` - provides a service server that saves data from the last processed request.
 * `RosServiceClientData` - provides a service client that can be used to send a request to the server and save data from the response.